The Bends (album): Singles

 In September 1994, EMI released the My Iron Lung EP, comprising "My Iron Lung" plus Bends outtakes.
 "My Iron Lung" was also released as a single.
-The A&R VP Perry Watts-Russel said EMI did not pursue radio play as it was "only meant to be a fan-based item" rather than a "proper first single" for The Bends.
+EMI intended it as a release for fans rather than as the lead single for The Bends.

-The first American single from The Bends, "Fake Plastic Trees", failed to enter the US Billboard Hot 100, but reached number 20 on the UK Singles Chart.
+According to Hufford, American audiences were disappointed by the lack of a "Creep"-style song on The Bends.
+In response, Capitol chose "Fake Plastic Trees" as the first US single, to further distance Radiohead from "Creep".
+It failed to enter the US Billboard Hot 100, but reached number 20 on the UK singles chart.
 "Just", released in the UK on August 21, reached number 19.
 It was not released as a single in the US, but its music video, directed by Jamie Thraves, received attention there.
-The next US single, "High and Dry", reached number 78.
-"Street Spirit (Fade Out)", released in January 1996, reached number five on the UK Singles Chart, surpassing "Creep" and demonstrating that Radiohead were not one-hit wonders.
+The next US single, the double A-side "High and Dry" and "Planet Telex", reached number 78.
+"Street Spirit (Fade Out)", released in January 1996, reached number five on the UK singles chart, surpassing "Creep" and demonstrating that Radiohead were not one-hit wonders.
 "The Bends" was released as a single in Ireland and reached number 26 on the Irish Singles Chart in August 1996.